sanjana012s/sanjana012s/README.md

 ## 👩‍💻 About Me

-- 💻 Software Developer and Full-Stack Developer
+- 💻 Software Developer and Frontend Developer
 - 🧠 Strong interest in C++ and Data Structures & Algorithms
-- 🌐 Interested in Frontend and Backend Development
+- 🌐 Interested in HTML, CSS, JavaScript, and React
 - 🤖 Exploring Artificial Intelligence and Machine Learning
 - 🚀 Currently working on AstroNav AI
 - 🧩 Solved 500+ LeetCode problems